pwittchen/NetworkEvents/README.md

 ##### Custom logger

-By default library logs messages about changed connectivity or WiFi signal strenght to LogCat.
+By default library logs messages about changed connectivity or WiFi signal strength to LogCat.
 We can create custom logger implementation in the following way:

 ```java